Ratul-DIU/DIU-Buy-Sell/SETUP.md

 CREATE POLICY "Users can update their own profile" ON profiles FOR UPDATE USING (auth.uid() = id);

-CREATE POLICY "Users can insert their own profile" ON profiles FOR INSERT WITH CHECK (auth.uid() = id);

--- Create RLS policies for products
-CREATE POLICY "Anyone can view available products" ON products FOR SELECT USING (is_sold = FALSE);

-CREATE POLICY "Users can view their own products" ON products FOR SELECT USING (auth.uid() = user_id);
+CREATE POLICY "Admins can view all profiles" ON profiles FOR SELECT USING (

-CREATE POLICY "Users can insert their own products" ON products FOR INSERT WITH CHECK (auth.uid() = user_id);
+    EXISTS (
+      SELECT 1 FROM profiles
+      WHERE profiles.id = auth.uid()
+      AND profiles.role = 'admin'
+    )
+  );

-CREATE POLICY "Users can update their own products" ON products FOR UPDATE USING (auth.uid() = user_id);
+CREATE POLICY "Admins can update all profiles" ON profiles FOR UPDATE USING (

-CREATE POLICY "Users can delete their own products" ON products FOR DELETE USING (auth.uid() = user_id);
+    EXISTS (
+      SELECT 1 FROM profiles
+      WHERE profiles.id = auth.uid()
+      AND profiles.role = 'admin'
+    )
+  );

 -- Create function to handle new user registration CREATE OR REPLACE FUNCTION handle_new_user()